LadyNaggaga/webdemo/Strings.md

 ``` cs --region variables --source-file .\myapp\Program.cs --project .\myapp\myapp.csproj
 ```
-The first line `var name = "Your Name";` declares a variable, `name` and assigns it a value,`Your Name`.
+The first line `var name = "Your Name";` declares a variable, *name* and assigns it a value,`Your Name`.
 The second line prints out the name.

 ### String Interpolation
 You've been using  `+` to combine variables and constant strings.
 There's a cleaner way to do this.
 Start with including a `$` before the opening quotes of the string.
 You can place a variable between curly braces `{ variable name}`, and this will tell C# to replace `variable name` with the value of the variable.
-This is called String interpolation.
+This is called string interpolation.

 ``` cs --region interpolation --source-file .\myapp\Program.cs --project .\myapp\myapp.csproj
 ```